Fields of Acoustics

 Musical acousticians study the science of how music is made, travels and is heard.
 Since musical acoustics combines elements of art and science, people with training in this field can work in the entertainment industry, in education, in recording and film studios, in the musical instrument industry and much more.

 This field includes Musical Acoustics, Physcological and Physiological Acoustics, Noise, and others.

 Noise specialists are mostly concerned with making our world a quieter place.
 They study natural and man-made noise, especially from machinery and transportation, and how people respond to noise.
 Knowledge produced by these scientists can be used to redesign noisy machinery, or to recommend ways of shielding the noise, or to help lawmakers and public officials create rules for limiting exposure to noise.

 This field includes Noise, Structural Acoustics and Vibration, Speech Communication, and others.

 Hearing specialists and speech scientists are interested in how our ears sense sounds, what types of sounds can damage our ears and how speech is made, travels, and is heard.
 People interesting in hearing and speech come from many different fields, including physics, speech and hearing science, experimental psychology, linguistics, electrical engineering, and others.

 This field includes Speech Communication, Physiological and Psychological Acoustics, Noise, and others.

 Underwater Acoustics is the study of sounds moving through water, such as the ocean, a lake or even water in a tank.
-Scienctists in this field may study the surface of the water, deep underwater, or even close to the seabead or ocean floor.
+Scientists in this field may study the surface of the water, deep underwater, or even close to the seabed or ocean floor.

 This field includes Underwater Acoustics, Acoustical Oceanography, Animal Bioacoustics, Physical Acoustics, and others.